jacobszmon/Git-Info-Pages/docs/10-The-Hows-and-Whys-of-Team-Git-Workflow/00-The-Hows-and-Whys-of-Team-Git-Workflow.md

 Upon completion of this module, you should be able to:

-- Learn the pros & cons of using Centralized, Feature Branch, and Forking workflows.
+- Know the pros & cons of using Centralized, Feature Branch, and Forking workflows.
-- Understand the differences between three collaborative workflows.
+- Understand the differences between the three collaborative workflows.
-- Know the life cycle and workflow of each collaborative workflow.
+- Apply the life cycle of each workflow in projects.
-- When to use each workflow in team projects.
+- Know when to use each workflow in team projects.

 ## Source